top of page

 The Architect of Marketing

 Most often, marketing is associate with traditional marketing such as advertisements, running ads, or writing content ---all with the intent to "sell."
-UO definitely brought marketing to another level -- through architecture, embodying the "student experience" through our all of our senses the moment you set foot on their campus.
+UO definitely brought marketing to another level -- through architecture, embodying the "student experience" through all of our senses the moment you set foot on their campus.
 I did no research about the campus because I wanted to be pleasantly surprised and experience everything in a new lens.
-Their marketing felt intentional, fun and created a persona of their school -- they embodied the architect of marketing.
-It was about creating a student experience and each of our experience that day was unique and memorable to ourselves.
-I was captivated by the culture and history of UO through their decor and installations.
-It was an a memorable experience, along with the cold weather and my runny nose.
+Their marketing felt intentional, fun, and created a persona of their school -- they embodied the architect of marketing.
+It was about creating a student experience, and each of our experiences that day was unique and memorable to us.
+I was captivated by the culture and history of UO through its decor and installations.
+It was a memorable experience, along with the cold weather and my runny nose.

 Special thanks to Brian for putting this tour together and Cora Bennett for hosting us!